maoberlehner/markus-oberlehner-net/content/blog/building-a-serverless-comment-system-with-netlify-functions-storyblok-and-vue.md

 date = "2018-08-05T06:30:30+02:00"
-title = "Building a Serverless Comment System with Netlify Functions, Storyblok and Vue.js" description = "Learn how to add a comment system to your Vue.js application using Netlify Functions and Storyblok." intro = "For a long time I was able to abstain, but now the time has come: I'm jumping on the Serverless hype train.
-Today we'll build a Serverless comment system powered by Netlify Functions and we'll use the headless CMS Storyblok as a database (on steroids) to store the comments entered by our users..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "headless CMS", "Serverless", "Netlify"]
+title = "Building a Serverless Comment System with Netlify Functions, Storyblok and Vue.js" description = "Learn how to add a comment system to your Vue.js application using Netlify Functions and Storyblok." intro = "For a long time, I was able to abstain, but now the time has come: I'm jumping on the Serverless hype train.
+Today we build a Serverless comment system powered by Netlify Functions, and we use the headless CMS Storyblok as a database (on steroids) to store the comments entered by our users..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "headless CMS", "Serverless", "Netlify"]
 +++

-For a long time I was able to abstain, but now the time has come: **I'm jumping on the Serverless hype train.** Today we'll build a Serverless comment system powered by **[Netlify Functions](https://www.netlify.com/docs/functions/)** and we'll use the headless CMS **[Storyblok](https://www.storyblok.com/)** as a database (on steroids) to store the comments entered by our users.
-Furthermore we'll use **Vue.js** to build the frontend of our application.
-Because we want to make sure that only humans are allowed to add new comments, we'll use the latest **reCAPTCHA v3 beta** to get a score of the likelihood that a comment was entered not by a human but a bot.
-If the author of the comment is likely to be a robot, we'll not save the comment in Storyblok.
+For a long time, I was able to abstain, but now the time has come: **I'm jumping on the Serverless hype train.** Today we build a Serverless comment system powered by **[Netlify Functions](https://www.netlify.com/docs/functions/),** and we use the headless CMS **[Storyblok](https://www.storyblok.com/)** as a database (on steroids) to store the comments entered by our users.
+Furthermore, we use **Vue.js** to build the frontend of our application.
+Because we want to make sure that only humans are allowed to add new comments, we use the latest **reCAPTCHA v3 beta** to get a score of the likelihood that a comment was entered not by a human but a bot.
+If the author of the comment is likely to be a robot, we not save the comment in Storyblok.

 If you're curious about the result, you can [check out the complete code on GitHub](https://github.com/maoberlehner/building-a-serverless-comment-system-with-netlify-functions-storyblok-and-vue) or [take a look at the application hosted on Netlify](https://serverless-comment-system.netlify.com/).